Bangladesh probes fire at Rohingya refugee camp that killed seven | Law-Order

 Police have so far confirmed seven deaths.
 "We have information of seven people that died in the fire.
 Among them, three children were buried last night.
 Today four bodies were recovered .... all burnt beyond recognition," said Zakir Hossain Khan, a senior police official.

-The fire spread over four sections of the camp containing roughly 124,000 people, around one-tenth of the more than 1 million Rohingya refugees in the area, he added.
-"I have been in Cox's Bazar for three and a half years and have never seen such a fire," he told Reuters.
+More than a thousand Red Cross staff and volunteers worked with fire services to extinguish the blaze, spread over four sections of the camp containing roughly 124,000 people, around one-tenth of the estimated 1 million Rohingya refugees in the area, he added.
+"I have been in Cox's Bazar for three-and-a-half years and have never seen such a fire," he told Reuters.
 "These people have been displaced two times.
 For many there is nothing left."

 BARBED WIRE Some witnesses said that barbed wire fencing around the camp trapped many people, hurting some and leading international humanitarian agencies to call for its removal.